John Taylor (public servant)

 John Casey Taylor AO (2 December 1930 – 14 May 2011) was a senior Australian public servant.
 He was Secretary of the Department of Aboriginal Affairs from 1981 to 1984.

 Life and career

 John Taylor was born on 2 December 1930 in Melbourne.
 He graduated from University of Melbourne with a degree in commerce.

 Taylor joined the Australian Public Service in 1952 as a clerk in the Victorian branch of the Postmaster-General's Department.

 Between 1974 and 1981, Taylor was a Commissioner on the Public Service Board.

 In 1981 he was appointed Secretary of the Department of Aboriginal Affairs.
-According to Charles Perkins, who succeeded him as Secretary in the department, his departure in 1984 was against his wishes.
-He was made a special adviser to the Department until June 1984, when he was appointed Australia's Consul-General in New York.
+In 1984 Charles Perkins, succeeded him as Secretary in the department and he was appointed Australia's Consul-General in New York.

 Between 1988 and 1995 he was Commonwealth Auditor-General.
 As Auditor-General, Taylor said he saw his main achievements as providing a much more efficient and focused service to the Australian Parliament and people, and keeping up with (if not getting ahead of) contemporary professional standards.

 Taylor died on 14 May 2011.